Fabien-B/Servo_Tester/software/embedded/Readme.md

 Make sure it is installed in `/usr/local` for linux users (_not_ in your $HOME) or `C:\Program Files` for windows users.

+__Edit udev rules for Black Magic Probe__

+If you are using the nucleo with black magic probe, install the udev rule :

+`sudo cp 49-black_magic_probe.rules /etc/udev/rules.d/`

 __Build__

 To build the firmware, go to software/embedded then run `make`.